KarrLab/obj_tables/docs/migration.rst

     Migrate specified data file(s)

     positional arguments:
       schema_url        URL of the schema in its git repository, including the branch
       file_to_migrate   a file to migrate

     optional arguments:
       --data_repo_dir DATA_REPO_DIR
                         path of the directory of the repository storing the data file(s) to migrate; defaults to the current directory

 Practical considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Must be able to clone data repo and schema repo
+The user must be able to clone the data repo and schema repo.

-.. todo: what about this text

-It populates the value of the :obj:`commit_hash` field.
-The hash's prefix also appears in the file's name.
-Data in the fields
-:obj:`renamed_models`,
-:obj:`renamed_attributes`, and
-:obj:`transformations_file` must be entered by hand.

-Creating schema changes files later

 Limitations